dlang/DIPs/DIPs/DIP1xxy-mvf.md

 D's existing implementation implicitly converts integer and character literals that evaluate to 0 and 1 to `false` and `true` respectively.

 ### Example A
-The following Example currently compiles in the existing implementation.
+The following example currently compiles in the existing implementation.
 ```D
 void main()
 {